stla/ratioOfQsprays/README.md

 ## [ 2*A^2 + B.C ] / [ 4*A - 3*C + 1 ]
 ```

-but then you add a `ratioOfQsprays` containing the fourth variable:
+but then you add to `roq` a `ratioOfQsprays` containing the fourth
+variable:

 ``` r
 roq + x4/(x4 + 1)